 Leinonen's son Christopher was murdered, along with 48 others -- including his boyfriend, Juan Guerrero -- at Orlando's Pulse Nightclub on June 12, 2016.

-Christine Leinonen spoke to Anderson Cooper for an upcoming CNN Special Report titled "The Pulse of Orlando: Terror at the Nightclub."
-They first met just days after the tragedy when, despite her profound grief, she felt it vital to speak to CNN about her son.
+Christine Leinonen first spoke to CNN's Anderson Cooper just days after the tragedy when, despite her profound grief, she felt it vital to share her son's story.
+Ahead of the one-year anniversary of the shooting, Cooper and Leinonen reconnected to discuss Christopher's legacy.

 "The love is going to usurp the hate," said Leinonen, adding, "Christopher was Orlando's child.
 Even though I gave birth to him, Orlando is now his adopted mother because she made Christopher feel the love and acceptance."